HEnquist/rubato/README.md

 and copied to the destination afterwards.

 Preparations:
-1. Create a resampler of suitable type, for example FFTFixedIn which is quite fast and gives good quality.
+1. Create a resampler of suitable type, for example `Fft` which is fast and gives good quality.
    Since neither input or output has any restrictions for the number of frames that can be read or written at a time, the chunk size can be chosen arbitrarily.
 Start with a chunk size of for example 1024.
 2. Create an input buffer.